wildbook/R2Mods/Multitudes/Metadata/README.md

 ----
 **Changenotes**

+v1.3.1

+  - Restructured project a bit
+  - [NOT PUBLISHED YET DUE TO NO NOTICABLE CHANGES]

+v1.3.0

+  - Now supports configuration, meaning it'll remember the multiplier you set between game restarts

 v1.2.1

   - Add a notification on mod_wb_**g**et_multiplier if used with an argument, will hopefully prevent players from using get instead of set by mistake